 Whether it’s banana or any other food, if your Rottweiler shows this kind of reaction to anything they eat, take the food away from them immediately and get them to the vet.

 What Part of the Banana Can a Rottweiler Eat?

 There’s no part of a banana that’s going to be a problem if your Rottweiler eats it.
 Some dogs are very picky about their foods, and others will inhale anything put in front of them.

-But, let’s face it, there’s not much appetizing about the banana peel.
+But, let’s face it, the banana peel is not much appetizing.
 So, will your Rottweiler snuffle it out and eat it?
 Very possibly.
 Will it do them any harm?
 Probably not.